 Over the course of the semester, each student will have approximately 15 surveillance tests.
 Due to the significant increase in the total number of tests, the College must increase the spring semester COVID-19 testing fee to $300.
+This fee helps cover part of the costs of testing, but also care for students in quarantine and isolation.
 We regret that this increase is necessary.
 The College has tried to limit the impact on families by bearing a portion of the cost of the surveillance tests and covering all symptomatic testing costs.

 Contact the Bergeron Wellness Center for an evaluation and/or test.
 All students must use the daily health log which will prompt a call from Wellness Center staff to arrange for testing as needed.
 A student may also call the Wellness Center during business hours (8:30-4:30) at (802) 654.2234 .
 While awaiting test results you will be place into quarantine in Ryan Hall until the results are known.
 Residential Life and the Wellness Center will work together to make this transition as smooth as possible.
 If the test is negative, you are free to return to your own space.